DanieI-ll/PetShop-Project/Readme.md

 ## Project Goal

-To deliver a full-featured, responsive web app with multiple pages and interactive elements, connected seamlessly to a backend API.
+To deliver a full-featured web app with multiple pages and interactive elements, connected seamlessly to a backend API.

 ## Features